cstampfel/dmp/README.md

 ### Installation

-Please execute the following commands in the directory *data-science* to build the docker image for the data-science web application:
+Please execute the following command in the directory *data-science* to build the application from source code:

 ```
 mvn clean install
 ```

+Execute the following command in the directory *data-science/build* to build the docker image for the data-science web application:

 ```
 docker build . -t datascience-web